jhumigas/cosmic-python-project/README.md

 make start-dev
 ```

-This will spin up dev environment in docker, and run locally a fast api, that connects to docker.
+This will spin up the dev environment in docker, and run a FastAPI locally that connects to docker.
 Head to `http://127.0.0.1:8000/docs` for the swagger documentation, and perform some tests.

-You can stop the dev env with
+You can stop the dev env with:

 ```sh
 make stop-dev